undiescoverd/leave-tracker-app/docs/prd.md

 **Epic Goal**: Establish the foundational infrastructure of the project, including the database, authentication, and a basic user management system, while delivering the core functionality to allow users to log in and view their data.

-### Story 1.1: Project Setup & Database
+### Story 1.1: Project Setup & Database ✅ COMPLETED
 **As a** developer,
 **I want** to set up the project and database,
 **so that** I have a working foundation for the application.

 ### Acceptance Criteria
-1. The project scaffolding is complete with Next.js, TypeScript, and Tailwind.
+1.  ✅ The project scaffolding is complete with Next.js, TypeScript, and Tailwind.
-2. Prisma is installed and configured to connect to the Vercel Postgres database.
+2.  ✅ Prisma is installed and configured to connect to the Vercel Postgres database.
-3. The core `User` data model is defined in the Prisma schema with `id`, `email`, and `role`.
+3.  ✅ The core `User` data model is defined in the Prisma schema with `id`, `email`, and `role`.
-4. The initial database migration is created and applied.
+4.  ✅ The initial database migration is created and applied.
-5. The project runs successfully locally.
+5.  ✅ The project runs successfully locally.
+6.  ✅ Environment validation with Zod schema implemented.
+7.  ✅ Route protection middleware with role-based access control.
+8.  ✅ Secure secret generation and management.
+9.  ✅ Type-safe environment variables with full TypeScript support.

+### Story 1.1.5: Security & Environment Setup ✅ COMPLETED
+**As a** developer,
+**I want** to implement comprehensive security features and environment management, **so that** the application is secure and properly configured.

+### Acceptance Criteria
+1.  ✅ Environment variables are validated using Zod schema at startup.
+2.  ✅ Route protection middleware automatically protects all non-public routes.
+3.  ✅ Role-based access control prevents unauthorized access to admin routes.
+4.  ✅ Secure secret generation script creates cryptographically secure secrets.
+5.  ✅ Type-safe environment variables provide full TypeScript support.
+6.  ✅ Authentication configuration uses validated environment variables.
+7.  ✅ Documentation includes security features and setup guide.

 ### Story 1.2: User Authentication & Registration
 **As a** user,